 For example, if you’re doing a 2-host podcast, you should consider mixers from the multi-person podcast section.
 Some people might only ever have guests through Skype or phone calls, but you never know.

 You will also want to strongly consider getting a multi-port headphone amp.
-This will allow you to plug in more than one pair of headphones (most mixers only have headphone port).
+This will allow you to plug in more than one pair of headphones (most mixers only have one or two dedicated headphone ports).
 2 models I recommend are the Behringer HA400 and the ART HeadAMP4.
 They both allow you to control the volume for each person individually.

 To make things easy for you, here are the top choices by price: